jlengstorf/lengstorf.com/content/blog/labels.md

 My band came on the tail end of a trendy sort of music called "emo".
 Emo emerged from the death throes of pop punk music, when kids got sick of songs about house parties.
 These were _emotional_ songs, with _feelings_ that _mattered_.[^blood] But we weren't just _emo_; we were part of a post-emo movement called screamo, which was an evolution of post-hardcore that wasn't veering toward butt rock, and then — hey, are you asleep?
 Sorry.
 Moving on.

 [^blood]:
     Just kidding.
-It was the same as pop punk, except we replaced lyrics like, "well I guess this is growing up," with, "jet black, the blood that's in your veins!"
+It was the same as pop punk, except we replaced lyrics like, "well I guess this is growing up," with, "jet black, the blood that's in your veins!" and [screeched like goats](https://www.youtube.com/watch?v=1paueaTWFRE) instead of singing from the top of our sinuses.

 {{< caption src="/images/bad-hair-decisions.jpg"
             paddingBottomPercent="66.7"